INRIA/scikit-learn-mooc/plan.md

 - In the adult data: it would make more sense to do a continuous prediction
 - In the iris example, it is naturally a classification problem

-Features and samples
-- The data matrix
-  - Build the data matrix of Iris

 A few words about the style and scope of this course: it is centered around code, though we strive to keep it simple